theothermattm/cypress-weather/README.md

-# A little example of testing the NOAA site with Cypress
+# Cypress Test Shell for https://forecase.weather.gov

+This is the shell of a project to begin building Cypress tests for interviews.
+Good luck!